featherbear/UNSW-COMP6447/blog/content/post/return-oriented-programming.md

 It uses constraint solving to generate and understand the effects of gadgets.

 - Looks for dependencies of gadgets, and side effects

+---

+# One Gadgets

+A single gadget that pops a shell :o.
+Often contains addresses

+Useful in heap exploitation!